Which do you like better, normal tofu or deep-fried tofu?

 Ready to eat!

-You must feel the savory smell of thick fried tofu!
-Fried food (or deep fried food) sometimes make you feel sinful, but fried tofu seems healthier.
+You must feel the savory smell of thick deep-fried tofu!

 Please try this healthy and satisfaction guaranteed miso soup!